-After a medical procedure, a note should be provided by the child's health care provider stating the child can return to child care and is able to participate in daily activities fully.
+After a medical procedure, surgery, orthopedic injury, emergency room visit, or other serious illness, the parent must provide a statement by the child's health care provider stating the child can return to childcare and is fully able to participate in daily activities.
+If the child has medical restrictions, please speak with Center leadership to determine if the restriction can be accommodated during the recovery period.